SEARCH UNIVERSITY LIBRARIES

 Abstract: Lafayette Tolliver graduated from Kent State University in 1971.
 He was a photographer and columnist for the Daily Kent Stater and the Chestnut Burr.
 This collection is comprised mainly of Tolliver’s photographs, which document black student life in the late 1960s and early 1970s.

 Biographical Note: Lafayette Tolliver attended Kent State University from 1967-1971, graduating with a Bachelor of Science degree in photojournalism.
 He served as a photographer and columnist for the Daily Kent Stater campus newspaper and the Chestnut Burr yearbook.
-Tolliver also photographed activities sponsored by black student organizations, was one of the founding members of Black United Students (BUS), and a member of the fraternity Alpha Phi Alpha.
+Tolliver also photographed activities sponsored by black student organizations, was a member of Black United Students (BUS), and of the fraternity Alpha Phi Alpha.
 Tolliver was an eyewitness to the shootings at Kent State on May 4, 1970, and provided oral testimony to the Commission on KSU Violence.
 He received his JD from the University of Toledo College of Law and went on to become a civil rights attorney, practicing in Toledo, Ohio.

 Scope and Content: The Lafayette Tolliver papers and photographs are comprised mainly of photographic negatives, prints, and slides, totaling over one thousand images taken by Tolliver during his time as a student at Kent State University.
 The images document black student life in the late 1960s and early 1970s, and include photographs of demonstrations organized by Black United Students (BUS), student activities in the arts, athletics, fraternities, and community service.
 The collection also contains newspaper clippings related to black student life on campus, BUS, and copies of Tolliver’s column “Basic Black,” which appeared in the Daily Kent Stater.
 Also included is a small amount of correspondence and a scrapbook.